Business Initiative Home

 Why this matters: Opportunity prioritization shows focus.
 If you prioritize opportunities, you see focus areas.
 This prioritization enables focus.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate opportunities discovered through customer interviews.
+Pro tip: Use our TAM Calculator to evaluate opportunities discovered through customer interviews.
 Calculate market size and potential to prioritize the best opportunities.

 Your Next Steps